 Following law school, Heather was a judicial clerk for the Honorable Kathryn Grill Graeff of the Court of Special Appeals of Maryland.
 While earning her law degree from the University of Baltimore School of Law, she was the Editor in Chief of the University of Baltimore Law Review, member of the National Moot Court team, chair of the Moot Court Board, and received the law faculty graduation award.
-She has previously been recognized as an “Associate to Watch” in Corporate/M&A, Chambers USA.
+She has been recognized by Chambers USA for her Corporate/M&A work in Maryland since 2018.

 Member, Maryland State Bar Association

 Member, American Bar Association